 - collect evidence regarding the diagnosis of the patient

 - even point out a condition that may be undiagnosed by the physician

 Reviewing H&P helps to evaluate the physician’s work and

 - ensure that the physician documented the clinical indicators which support the diagnoses

 - determine that the treatment prescribed was appropriate

 - medicine type provided, administration and dosage of the same

 - comparison of medications given with the physician’s orders

-As any medical record is a key source of information in a medical related case, it is important to make sure that the review of medical records is done by experienced reviewers.
-Experienced medical record review companies collect, organize, review, and interpret medical records relevant to the case and provide a clear medical chronology and summary that attorneys need to prepare their case.
+As any medical record, including image films, is a key source of information in a medical related case, it is important to make sure that the review of electronic medical records as well as paper notes is done by experienced reviewers.
+Chart review is a critical component of the medical record review process as it provides insight into the patient’s condition and treatment options.
+Experienced medical record review companies collect, organize, review, and interpret medical records relevant to the case and maintained by healthcare facilities.
+They prepare a clear medical chronology and summary that attorneys need to develop and argue their case successfully.